Master's Program in Switzerland

 - Becoming a Manager1 CH / 2 ECTS

-This seminar addresses the modern management process including decision-making and planning, motivating others and efficient communication.
-Students will focus on exploring the rationale of organizational design and structure to achieve firm objectives; positive employer-employee relations; managerial ethics and the use of control systems.
+This course addresses the modern management process including decision-making and planning, motivating others and efficient communication.
+This course more specifically focuses on exploring the rationale of organizational design and structure to achieve firm objectives; positive employer- employee relations; managerial ethics and the use of control systems.

 - Marketing3 CH / 4 ECTS

 Marketing involves understanding the marketing mix and making decisions about product, distribution, promotion, and price.
 This course introduces students to the concepts, analyses and activities that comprise marketing management, including the study of the marketing environment framework, target market, market segmentation, marketing ethics, and the marketing mix.
 Students analyze cases dealing with marketing successes and failures, to acquire a fundamental understanding of marketing management.

 - Operations Management3 CH / 4 ECTS

 This course examines the functional area of operations management in the manufacturing industry.
 Topics include decision-making, capacity planning, aggregate planning, forecasting, inventory management, distribution planning, project management and quality control.
 The course is designed to integrate the various elements of the program within a practical problem-solving environment.
 Students are expected to read extensively, complete all assignments, participate in discussions and cooperate in the identification and application of their learning to new situations.

 - Human Resource Management3 CH / 4 ECTS

 This course will explore the key concepts, processes and techniques used in HRM and apply these to organizational settings.
 Students will explore the role of HRM in helping businesses to meet their strategic objectives and adapt to the changing business environment.
 The course covers topics such as recruitment and talent management and acquisition; training; mentoring and promotion; appraisal; fair compensation; conflict resolution and legal issues.